Healthy diet: Others

 David L. Katz, who reviewed the most prevalent popular diets in 2014, noted:

 The weight of evidence strongly supports a theme of healthful eating while allowing for variations on that theme.
 A diet of minimally processed foods close to nature, predominantly plants, is decisively associated with health promotion and disease prevention and is consistent with the salient components of seemingly distinct dietary approaches.

 Efforts to improve public health through diet are forestalled not for want of knowledge about the optimal feeding of Homo sapiens but for distractions associated with exaggerated claims, and our failure to convert what we reliably know into what we routinely do.
 Knowledge in this case is not, as of yet, power; would that it were so.

-Marion Nestle expresses the mainstream view among scientists who study nutrition:

-The basic principles of good diets are so simple that I can summarize them in just ten words: eat less, move more, eat lots of fruits and vegetables.
+Marion Nestle expresses the mainstream view among scientists who study nutrition: The basic principles of good diets are so simple that I can summarize them in just ten words: eat less, move more, eat lots of fruits and vegetables.
 For additional clarification, a five-word modifier helps: go easy on junk foods.
 Follow these precepts and you will go a long way toward preventing the major diseases of our overfed society—coronary heart disease, certain cancers, diabetes, stroke, osteoporosis, and a host of others....
 These precepts constitute the bottom line of what seem to be the far more complicated dietary recommendations of many health organizations and national and international governments—the forty-one "key recommendations" of the 2005 Dietary Guidelines, for example. ...
 Although you may feel as though advice about nutrition is constantly changing, the basic ideas behind my four precepts have not changed in half a century.
 And they leave plenty of room for enjoying the pleasures of food.

 Historically, a healthy diet was defined as a diet comprising more than 55% of carbohydrates, less than 30% of fat and about 15% of proteins.
 This view is currently shifting towards a more comprehensive framing of dietary needs as a global need of various nutrients with complex interactions, instead of per nutrient type needs.

 In 2022, the American Society for Preventive Cardiology defined a healthful dietary pattern as a diet consisting predominantly of fruits, vegetables, legumes, nuts, seeds, plant protein and fatty fish with reduced consumption of saturated fat, salt and ultra-processed food.
 The National Heart Foundation of Australia's "Healthy Eating Principles" include plenty of fruit, vegetables and whole grains with a variety of protein sources such as fish and seafood, lean poultry with a restriction on red meat.

-Specific conditions
+Conditions caused by lack of a healthy diet

+The lack of a healthy diet contributes massively to the global disease burden, imposing immense health, economic and social costs.